Claire Passmore is a British artist working in the medium of stitched textiles. Her work is exhibited internationally.

 The manipulation of layered geometric forms has recently become the main focus of my work.
 I use creases and pleats to fold and distort fabric to create 3 dimensional structures and sculptures.
 Exploring intuitively I stack, layer and mark fabric then join with stitch to create complex networks

 I still occasionally make art quilts, the subject of which are most often influenced by matters of social conscience and have emotive or unsettling themes.
 They hold messages which are intended to provoke a strong reaction.

 I am not a person that naturally rests.
 My mind is always active, buzzing with ideas which I try to capture before they fly away.
 I keep many notepads, covered with scribbled notes and sketches as reminders of potential ideas along with other collected ephemera.
 I use the walls of my studio much like the pages in a huge sketchbook or journal.
-They often look chaotic, but to me they are the place my thoughts can evolve and begin to be transformed into reality.
+They may seem chaotic, but to me they are the place my thoughts evolve and begin to be transformed into reality.